EliasElliotson/EliasElliotson/README.md

 I used to work for a small incorporation called _Cracklecat Inc_. where I got to work on several sites owned by _Advice On Wealth_, as well as the _Moo To Do_ app by _CATTLEytics_.

 Fun fact: The number of buttons on the NES controller was no coincidence.
 You see, there are 8 buttons (up, down, left, right, a, b, start, select), each with two possible states (on, off).
 That's exactly the same as a byte, which has 8 bits that can be either a "1" or a "0".
-This means that the state of the controller can be expressed using only a single byte, therefore optimizing the how much space the controller state takes up.
+This means that the state of the controller can be expressed using only a single byte, therefore optimizing the how much data the controller state takes up.

 ## Other accounts
 <div align="center">